OmegaPointZero/nodechan/README.md

     + WebM's play with/without sound
 + Flags based on Location
 + Reporting a post !NEEDS ADMINS/MODS
-+ Deleting a post/thread (modules to handle this are in place)
 + Home Page
 + Rotating Banners